mdsol/head_chef/README.md

 ```

 #Workflow
 Head Chef is meant to be run inside a **master cookbook**.
-A **master cookbook** is simply a git repository which has branches associated with Chef environment.
-Each branch has a Berksfile representing that environment's cookbook version constraints.
+A **master cookbook** is simply a git repository which has branches associated with Chef Environments.
+Each branch has a `Berksfile` representing that Chef Environment's cookbook version constraints.

+_Note: These workflows are opinated and assume the following:_

+- _Development and Production Chef Orgs_

 ##Testing/Development
 Chef Environments can easily be created with Head Chef to be used for testing/development purposes:

 - Checkout **master cookbook**
 - Create a new branch
-- Edit Berksfile
+- Edit `Berksfile`
-- Update Berksfile.lock
+- Update `Berksfile.lock`
-- head-chef env sync
+- `head-chef env sync`

 These environments can be versioned by committing the branch back to the **master cookbook**, via pull request.

-##Cookbook Promotion
+##Cookbook Development
-The following outlines a typical cookbook workflow in order to demonstate where Head Chef fits in the process:
+The following outlines a potential cookbook workflow.
+It does not involve Head Chef, however, creating/syncing environments with Head Chef provides the benefit of preventing cookbook leakage.
+All cookbooks that would be used within the environment are pinned at specific versions, and this is key for allowing automated cookbook promotion.
+While still in development, it is important to test cookbooks changes, making sure they do not break other test environments in use.

 - Update Chef cookbook until it is deemed ready for promotion (e.g. new version)
-- Checkout `MasterCookbook`
+- Release new version of cookbook (merge to master)
+- Upload new version of cookbook to Chef Server, in the development Chef Org
+- Queue CI server build  where role cookbooks are tested against `_default` Chef Environment in development Chef Org.
-- Checkout/create branch matching Chef Environment
+  - `_default` Chef Environment holds latest cookbooks, not present in environment constraints
-- Edit Berksfile to include updated cookbook
-- Update Berksfile.lock to include updated cookbook as well as resolve any new dependencies
-- `head-chef env sync`

-Similarly, all changes to environments can be versioned by committing back to the **master cookbook** repository.

-##Production
+- Successful test of role cookbooks indicates environments in **master cookbook** can be updated

+##Cookbook Promotion/Production
 Updates to production occur in a similar fashion, but will most likely have more systems in place.
 Therefore, let's outline a full Chef Cookbook update workflow in production.

-- Update Chef cookbook until it is deemed ready for promotion (e.g. new version)
+- Update Chef cookbook until it is deemed ready for production (e.g. new version)
 - Checkout **master cookbook**
 - Checkout/create branch matching Chef Environment
-- Edit Berksfile to include updated cookbook
+- Edit `Berksfile` to include updated cookbook
-- Update Berksfile.lock to include updated cookbook as well as resolve any new dependencies
+- Update `Berksfile.lock` to include updated cookbook as well as resolve any new dependencies
 - Make pull request to **master cookbook**
-- Pull request queues CI server build where required role cookbooks are tested in new/updated environment
+- Pull request queues CI server build where role cookbooks are tested in new/updated environment
 - Once environment build passes, pull request is ready for merge
 - After merge, environment and cookbooks can be updated via `head-chef env sync`